nounch/hermes-js/README.md

 2. Make a new `Hermes` object:

-        var hermes = new Hermes('.main-content');
+        var hermes = new Hermes('.main-content', true);

-   `Hermes` takes a jQuery-like selector as an optional argument.
+   `Hermes` takes a jQuery-like selector as an optional first argument.
    This is the point in the DOM where Hermes will *append* itself to the DOM.
-   If no argument is specified, Hermes appends itself to the `html` element.
+If no argument is specified, Hermes appends itself to the `html` element. `null` means "choose the default value".

+   the second optional parameter indicates where the messages should be displayed. `true` means "on the left side of the screen", else messages will be shown on the right side of the screen.
+Default value: `false` (= "show messages on the right side").

 3. Write a message to the screen: